Cerritos, California: History

 Cerritos is a prime example of the "fiscalization" of California politics after the tax revolt of the 1970s and the passage of Proposition 13.
 The only way for California cities to raise long-term tax revenue in light of Proposition 13 was to create as many commercial zones as possible to take advantage of the percentage of county sales tax allocated back to municipalities as sales tax revenue.
-Cerritos was one of the first cities in Los Angeles County to develop large-scale retail zones, such as the Los Cerritos Center and Cerritos Auto Square, and achieved stunning success.
+Cerritos was one of the first cities in Los Angeles County to successfully develop large-scale retail zones, such as the Los Cerritos Center and Cerritos Auto Square.
 City leaders reinvested funds into the community with large public works projects and an increasing number of community services and programs.

 The current progressive nature of the Cerritos government and the unusually strong tax base is best reflected in its facilities.
 In 1978, Cerritos dedicated the nation's first solar-heated City Hall complex.
 In 1993, the Cerritos Center for the Performing Arts opened its doors.
 In 1994, the City unveiled the Cerritos Towne Center project, combining office, retail, lodging, fine arts and dining in an open-air location.
 In 1997, the city opened the Cerritos Sheriff's Station/Community Safety Center to provide public safety services.
 In 2002, the City rededicated its public library.
 In 2006, the City celebrated its golden anniversary with memorials and the unveiling of a sculpture garden.
 The assessed valuation of the city is $7,177,428,066.

 Between 1970 and 1972, Cerritos was the fastest-growing city in California; the population skyrocketed from 16,000 to 38,000.
 Since the 1980s, Cerritos has attracted a large number of Filipino, Korean, Taiwanese, Indian and Chinese immigrant families.

 On August 31, 1986, Aeroméxico Flight 498, on approach to Los Angeles International Airport from Mexico City, was struck by a small Piper aircraft that had strayed into a Terminal Control Area without clearance from Air Traffic Control.
 The Piper crashed into Cerritos Elementary School's unoccupied playground, but the Douglas DC-9 fell inverted (upside-down) and plowed into dense residential zones, immediately flattening four houses.
 The resulting fire destroyed eight more houses before firefighters could bring it under control.
 A total of 82 people died, including 15 people on the ground.
 A sculpture in the Cerritos Sculpture Garden memorializes the incident.